The Ultimate Siem Reap Budget Travel Guide

 - Tuktuk: $15

 Assuming the hotel you book offers complimentary breakfast, you should spend about $25 on meals if you limit your expenses to $5 per meal.
 Add $10 for incidentals like snacks and refreshments.
 If you follow this itinerary, then the total cost of your trip should be $59 per day, excluding airfare or train transfers, depending on how you’re traveling.

 More Travel Tips:

-- Bring a comfortable footwear
+- Bring comfortable footwear.

 - Appropriate attire when visiting temples – The basic rule is to cover your shoulders and knees (both sexes), and ideally, you’d cover your ankles too.

 Looking for a perfect place to stay in Siem Reap, Cambodia?
 Check out our complete list of affordable hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.

 Updated June 20, 2018